The Oregon Trail (1985 video game): Reception and legacy

 In 2016, The Oregon Trail, viewed collectively as multiple versions of the same game from 1971 on, was inducted into the World Video Game Hall of Fame by The Strong and the International Center for the History of Electronic Games, the first educational game to be inducted and the only one until Where in the World Is Carmen Sandiego?
 (1985) in 2021.
 Time named the game as one of the 100 greatest video games in 2012, and placed it 9th on its list of the 50 best games in 2016, claiming that it "helped introduce an entire generation (several, in fact) to video games".

 Several further games have been released in The Oregon Trail series, many under the title The Oregon Trail, beginning with Oregon Trail II in 1995, as well as a number of spinoffs such as The Yukon Trail and The Amazon Trail.
 The first few of these were published by SoftKey, which purchased MECC in 1995, with later titles developed and published by numerous other companies; The Oregon Trail 4th Edition (1999) was the final game developed by MECC.
+The 2021 The Oregon Trail was described by developer Gameloft Brisbane as a full remake of the 1985 game.
+It was released on Apple Arcade and became the platform's most downloaded game of the year, and was followed by versions for PC and consoles.